civican/legisinfo/44-1/bills/C-19/bill_text.md

 ### Section 160.05

-      **(1)** A person shall not solicit proxies unless **a proxy circular that is in accordance with the regulations** is sent to the auditor of the company, to each shareholder whose proxy is solicited and, in the case set out in paragraph (b), to the company **as follows**:
+      **(1)** A person shall not solicit proxies unless a proxy circular that is in accordance with the regulations is sent to the auditor of the company, to each shareholder whose proxy is solicited and, in the case set out in paragraph (b), to the company as follows:

         in the case of solicitation by or on behalf of the management of a company, a management proxy circular, either as an appendix to or as a separate document accompanying the notice of the meeting; and